 - 1. Continue to work with the Mattapoisett River Valley Water Supply Protection Committee to protect the resources of the Mattapoisett River aquifer. - 2.
-Revise and update the provisions of the Water Protection Overlay Zoning District in the Nasketucket River Watershed. - 3.
-Encourage responsible and continuous land use management and planning within all water and marine related resource areas.
+Revise and update the provisions of the Water Protection Overlay Zoning District in the Nasketucket River Watershed and continue appropriate administration of such provisions. - 3.
+Encourage and educate the public on responsible land use management and planning practices within all water, marine, and critical habitat/natural resource areas.